 The RE2000 Silver Edition tip lineup is much lighter in quantity sadly.
 Just S/M/L in single bore black silicone tips and S/M/L in black silicone triple-flange tips.

 Having not heard the RE800 Gold Version before I cannot tell you if any difference and we do still have some burn-in to compete before coming to any final conclusions on both.

-Initial impressions of the RE800 are of a very clear sounding dynamic driver but not huge on body.
+Initial impressions of the RE800 are of a very clear-sounding dynamic driver but not huge on the body.
 Some of this perception of a light body may change when 3rd party foams or hybrids are applied.

 The RE800 Silver does sound smooth and pacey with a gentle mid-bass lift in terms of warmth and a mild dip in the mids that is not quite as exaggerated as the RE2000 Silver can be.

-The RE2000 SIlver is more to my personal preference.
+The RE2000 Silver is more of my personal preference.
 You get a thicker low-end presence and sub-bass power, albeit a slightly slower decay.
-The mid-bass is healthy without being overly dominant and muddy sounding.
+The mid-bass is healthy without being overly dominant and muddy-sounding.